slackapi/deno-slack-sdk/src/schema/slack/functions/_scripts/README.md

 This script will generate the necessary function TypeScript files along with their tests in the `schema/slack/functions` directory, i.e.
 `schema/slack/functions/send_message.ts` and
 `schema/slack/functions/send_message_test.ts`.

-It will also update the `schema/slack/functions/mod.ts` file to import/export all of the defined functions.
+It will also update the `schema/slack/functions/mod.ts` file to import/export all of the defined functions with their associated docstrings.

 It will also remove outdated function TypeScript files but not their corresponding test, the tests must be removed manually.

 ## Instructions